ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 </div>

 Before we go to MongoDB Atlas get some specific data about your VPC:
-* From the subnet tab write down the VPC-id and IPv4 CIDR.
+* From the subnet tab write down the VPC-id and IPv4 CIDR for the new subnet that was just created.
 * Under the security group tab find the security group that is associated with your vpc.
 Write this security group identifier down.